Teen Wilderness Programs

 and locations throughout the Inland Northwest

-Twin Eagles Seasonal Teen Rendezvous, our teen wilderness programs, were created to offer awesome experiences to teens throughout the Inland Northwest and beyond to sink deep roots to the earth through wilderness skills while soaring high through full-on group adventures.
+Twin Eagles Seasonal Teen Rendezvous, our teen weekend wilderness programs, were created to offer awesome experiences to teens throughout the Inland Northwest and beyond to sink deep roots to the earth through wilderness skills while soaring high through full-on group adventures.
 These programs were designed to keep the deep nature connection mentoring experience alive throughout the school year.
-Teens learn leadership by working together as well as applying their sensitivities through ancient earth based skills and crafts.
-Twin Eagles nature based mentors guide teens through these experiences, developing significant creative problem solving skills while they revel in being fully alive.
+Teens learn leadership by working together as well as applying their sensitivities through ancient earth-based skills and crafts.
+Twin Eagles nature-based mentors guide teens through these experiences, developing significant creative problem solving skills while they revel in being fully alive.

 Our teen wilderness programs are powerful opportunities for teens to encounter the wild around them as we journey to destinations throughout the Inland Northwest.
 As well, teens have a chance to touch their own inner wildness by giving unique voice to their inner selves amongst a community of peers and mentors.
 This will all take place within the powerful and safe context of a "cultural basket" of teachings that will provide grounding and balance while peaking their senses and learning.
 Thus, we echo the blueprint of natural learning shared by our ancestors through millennia.

 - Tim Corcoran, Twin Eagles co-Director & co-Founder

 Get ready to have the time of your life!
 These weekends are a blend of wilderness immersion, nature-based leadership development, and soulful group unity building.
 They are an opportunity to renew connection to the earth through skills and adventure amidst the companionship of peers during each season.
 All of our weekend teen wilderness programs allow teens to experience a depth of mentoring difficult to find elsewhere.